kuzzleio/project-templates/generic/README.md

 First, install [Kourou](https://github.com/kuzzleio/kourou), the Kuzzle CLI: `npm install -g kourou`

+### Docker

+First, you need then to install dependencies: `npm run docker npm install`

+Then, start your application with `npm run docker:dev`

+### Standalone

-Then you need to start the services used by Kuzzle, Elasticsearch and Redis.
-You can run those services in the background with the following command: `npm run services`
+First, you need to start Kuzzle additional service: `npm run services`

+Then, you need then to install dependencies: `npm install`

-Finally you can start your application with `npm run docker:dev`.
+Finally, start your application with `npm run dev`

 ## Manipulating NPM through Docker